 - Power Usage Effectiveness (PUE) using source energy consumption is the preferred energy efficiency metric for data centers.
 PUE is a measurement of the total energy of the data center divided by the IT energy consumption. - When calculating PUE, IT energy consumption should, at a minimum, be measured at the output of the uninterruptible power supply (UPS).
-However, the industry should progressively improve measurement capabilities over time so that measurement of IT energy consumption directly at the IT load (e.g., servers, storage, network, etc.) becomes the common practice. - For a Dedicated Data Center, the total energy in the PUE equation will include all energy sources at the point of utility handoff to the data center owner or operator.
-For a Mixed-Use Data Center, the total energy will be all energy required to operate the data center, similar to a Dedicated Data Center, and should include cooling, lighting, and support infrastructure for the data center operations.
+However, the industry should progressively improve measurement capabilities over time so that measurement of IT energy consumption directly at the IT load (i.e. servers) becomes the common practice. - For a dedicated data center, the total energy in the PUE equation will include all energy sources at the point of utility handoff to the data center owner or operator.
+For a data center in a mixed-use building, the total energy will be all energy required to operate the data center, similar to a dedicated data center, and should include cooling, lighting, and support infrastructure for the data center operations.